akhilrao/akhilrao.github.io/pages/about.md

 ### who are you?

 <div class="profile-container" style="display: flex; align-items: flex-start; gap: 2em; margin-bottom: 2em;">
     <div style="flex: 1;">
+        <p>I'm an economist by training.
+I like bike rides, snowboarding, cats, making generative art, and reading speculative fiction.
+I'm mostly water.
-        <p>I am an economist focused on natural resource and industrial economics.
-I previously served as a senior economic advisor, including as acting Chief Economist, at NASA.
-Before NASA I was an Assistant Professor of Economics at Middlebury College.</p>
+        <p>From late 2023 through early 2025 I served as a senior economist, including as acting Chief Economist, at NASA.
+Before that I was an Assistant Professor of Economics at Middlebury College.</p>
         <p>At NASA, I led agency-level market analysis in areas of strategic interest.
 These included private space stations, cislunar transportation and infrastructure, and space data relay.
 I also led work on cost-benefit analysis of space sustainability investments.</p>
-        <p>In my academic research I focus on the economics of outer space and the macroeconomics of environmental phenomena.</p>
+        <p>Most of my academic research is on the resource and industrial economics of outer space and the macroeconomics of environmental phenomena.</p>
     </div>
     <img src="../assets/pics/akhil_hat.png"
          title="Akhil Rao"